Important note: it easily hibridizes with corn, mind the distance between the species

 We grow it as a tribute to Meso American populations.

-Strongly microthermal plant, germination temperatures should be minded; it does not require particular attention during the crop cycle, and has reduced water requirements.
+This is a highly microthermal plant hence it germination temperatures should be minded; it does not require particular attention during the crop cycle, and has reduced water requirements.
 “Rise up, corn man!”.